datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 2c: Create Entities**

-- Enter the following statement in CqlSH console to Create a table `chevrons` with the following
+- Enter the following statement in CQL console to Create a table `chevrons` with the following fields

 ```sql
 CREATE TABLE IF NOT EXISTS stargate.chevrons(